MarPeCoding/AddressManager/README.md

 # AddressManager
 ***
-Practicing a microservices web application with REST-API, Spring Boot and Vaadin (address management application)
+Practicing a web application with REST-API, Spring Boot and Vaadin (address management application)

 Still work in progress, more features will be implemented